 The dense forests of Latvia keep many secrets.
 Some places are truly mysterious.
 After about 1.5 h drive from Riga you can reach “Pokaiņi forest”.
 This place has many hiking paths in a relatively small area.
 There are also piles of stones the origin of which nobody can explain.
 Mystics say there is a special energy in this place.
 It is considered being an ancient Baltic sacred place.
 We always feel particularly charged when coming here.

 Hiking In Bogs

 Hiking in bogs can be tricky and you may need some local to avoid getting lost.
-Yet it is last experience that every nature lover should try.
+Yet it is the must experience that every nature lover should try.

-But what if you are not seeking for so wild experiences or are not comfortable walking in rubber boots?
-Well, there are also convenient boardwalks available in some bogs.
-The most popular boardwalks are in Great Ķemeri Bog and in Cena Mire near Riga.
+But what if you are seeking for not so wild experiences or are not comfortable walking in rubber boots?
+Well, there are also convenient boardwalks available in many bogs.
+The most popular boardwalks are in Great Kemeri Bog and in Cena Mire near Riga.
 They may get pretty crowded, especially during the weekends.
 Yet going there in early mornings or during other weekdays will let you immerse in nature not far from the big city.

-You can find more information about the best places in Latvia for kayaking/canoeing here.
+Explore the best places in Latvia for kayaking/canoeing before you visit Latvia.

 Last but not least you can even get on a kayak in Riga and explore our cozy urban environment and industrial part of the harbor from a unique perspective.

 If you are skilled and/or brave enough, you can also try kayaking in the Baltic Sea and Riga Bay.